bwestergard/socialistplanning/docs/reckoning-with-mises.md

 [^schumpterian]: The original version of this story can be found in [@Schumpeter_1932, Chapter XVI, "The Socialist Blueprint", p.
 172].
 Schumpeter's view of the debate seems to be one of the most popular.
 For more on Schumpter's complicated relationship with the Austrian school, see @Chancellor.

-[^efficiency]: A great deal turns on what exactly Mises means by "efficiency", which he does not discuss in this essay.
-From his other writings, it is clear that he wishes to defend a radically subjective concept of welfare (see [@ONeill_1998, Chapters 3 and 4]).
+[^efficiency]: A great deal turns on what exactly Mises means by "efficiency".
+Other than some allusions to earlier marginalist texts, we don't get much in the way of a definition of this key term.
+However, from his other writings, it is clear that he wishes to defend a radically subjective concept of welfare (see [@ONeill_1998, Chapters 3 and 4]).

 [^rivals]: I'm getting this emphasis on "rivalry" from [@Lavoie_1985, Chapter 3].